faketurn/cognitive_types_hypothesis/paper/paper_en.md

 ---

-# Beyond the Medical Model: The Two-Type Theory of Human Cognition and the Proposal for Cognitive Segregation

-Author: Shoji Nakanishi
-Lisense: Creative Commons Attribution 4.0 International License (CC BY 4.0)

 # 1. Introduction

 ## 1.1 The Gap Between Lived Experience and Diagnostic Criteria

 Individuals who have received a diagnosis of a developmental disorder—and those who have not been formally diagnosed but recognize that their cognitive style differs from what is considered “typical development”—often experience a profound gap between existing diagnostic criteria and their own lived experience.
-Contemporary diagnostic systems such as the *Diagnostic and Statistical Manual of Mental Disorders* (DSM-5; American Psychiatric Association, 2013) and the *International Classification of Diseases* (ICD-11; World Health Organization, 2019) define Autism Spectrum Disorder (ASD) and Attention-Deficit/Hyperactivity Disorder (ADHD primarily through enumerations of observable behavioral symptoms.
+Contemporary diagnostic systems such as the *Diagnostic and Statistical Manual of Mental Disorders* (DSM-5; American Psychiatric Association, 2013) and the *International Classification of Diseases* (ICD-11; World Health Organization, 2019) define Autism Spectrum Disorder (ASD) and Attention-Deficit/Hyperactivity Disorder (ADHD) primarily through enumerations of observable behavioral symptoms.

 ASD is characterized by “persistent deficits in social communication and social interaction” and “restricted, repetitive patterns of behavior, interests, or activities,” while ADHD is described in terms of “inattention,” “hyperactivity,” and “impulsivity.”
 These descriptions, however, are limited to externally observable behaviors.
 They do not adequately capture the internal cognitive processes through which individuals actually experience the world.